 A little blue heron (nominate race, Egretta caerulea caerulea) grooms itself.

 Birds are the most visual of all metazoans.
-While some members in all other chordate classes have lost their eyesight through processes of adaptation that have favored the hypertrophy of other bodily senses, not a single bird is sightless.
-Except for nocturnal species, these animals have excellent color vision, and indeed many are able to see well into the ultraviolet spectrum.
+While some members of all other chordate classes have lost their eyesight through processes of adaptation that have favored the hypertrophy of other bodily senses, not a single bird is sightless.
+Except for many nocturnal species, these animals have excellent color vision, and indeed many are able to see well into the ultraviolet spectrum.
 Their universe is probably much more colorful and visually intense than ours.

 No other chordate group save for fish are as colorful as birds.
-While some species have drab plumages, the colors of many others are the most beautiful among those of terrestrial animals.
-The fluorescent greens of todies and hummingbirds, the deep blues and purples of finches and fruit pigeons, the pastel pinks of flamingoes and roseate spoonbills, the blinding yellows and magentas of tanagers and orioles, the incandescent oranges and reds of scarlet ibises and macaws need to be seen in the flesh to be believed.
+While some species have a drab plumage, the colors of many others are the most beautiful among those of terrestrial animals.
+The fluorescent greens of todies and hummingbirds, the deep blues and purples of finches and fruit pigeons, the pastel pinks of flamingos and roseate spoonbills, the blinding yellows and magentas of tanagers and orioles, the incandescent oranges and reds of scarlet ibises and macaws need to be seen in the flesh to be believed.

 Living rainbows to which no painting or photograph can ever do justice...